gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 ### Git is trying to help

-Remember git is trying to help.
+Remember, git is trying to help.
 The output of `git status` often contains possible next commands you can run.
 They are sometimes enough to get you out of trouble.

 Even in the most complex rebase operations, git status suggests an option how to start over: